uesleibros/wasabi/dev/asm/README.md

 Once you have the `.bin` files, you need to convert the binary data into a format VBA can read (Hexadecimal or Byte Arrays).

 #### Method A: Using Windows CertUtil (Built-in)
-You can use the native Windows utility to dump the hex codes:
 ```bash
 certutil -dump safe_thunk_x64.bin
 ```

 #### Method B: Using PowerShell
-To get a comma-separated list of bytes for your `asm()` array:
 ```powershell
 [System.IO.File]::ReadAllBytes("safe_thunk_x64.bin") | ForEach-Object { "0x{0:X2}" -f $_ } | Join-String -Separator ", "
 ```